 Each year, we award free places on selected courses to writers who otherwise could not afford to attend.

-Scholarship places are available on the daytime versions of our flagship London course, Writing A Novel, and on Getting Started: Beginners’ Fiction in London, as well as on our six-month online course, Writing A Novel (Online) and on our advanced poetry course, Towards a First Collection.
+Scholarship places are available on our flagship London course, Writing A Novel, and on Getting Started: Beginners’ Fiction in London, as well as on our six-month online course, Writing A Novel (Online) and on our advanced poetry course, Towards a First Collection.

 Scholarships will be awarded to writers whose work shows significant promise but who would for financial reasons be unable to attend the course.
 We particularly welcome applications from writers of colour, disabled writers and LGBTQ+ writers.